Cambio

 More imperative than ever.

-How can we do better with our Latinx communities?
+How can we do better for and with our Latinx communities?

-With the pandemic disproportionately impacting Latinx communities and a racial reckoning encouraging museums to examine our practices, institutions where informal learning happens—zoos, children’s museums, science centers, and other similar organizations—must become more relevant and responsive to our Latinx communities.
+Since 2020, challenges such as the Covid-19 pandemic have disproportionately impacted Latinx communities.
+Museums, like many other informal learning institutions—zoos, children’s museums, science centers, and other similar organizations—have taken the opportunity to reflect on how to become more relevant and responsive to our Latinx communities.

 Cambio’s approach to creating a more inclusive STEM and innovation space is an example of leaders leading leaders by facilitating the sharing of ideas, perspectives, inspiration, data, and encouraging collaboration among our groups.
 The Hispanic Heritage Foundation and I have greatly benefited from Cambio making sure that we not only look around the room to our peers, but to ourselves, in being more effective in our work.